infiniteopt/InfiniteOpt.jl/README.md

 A `JuMP` extension for expressing and solving infinite-dimensional optimization problems.
-Such areas include [stochastic programming](https://en.wikipedia.org/wiki/Stochastic_programming), [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming), space-time optimization, and more. `InfiniteOpt` serves as an easy to use modeling interface for these advanced problem types that can be used by those with little to no background in these areas.
+Such areas include [stochastic programming](https://en.wikipedia.org/wiki/Stochastic_programming), [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming), space-time optimization, and more. `InfiniteOpt` serves as an easy-to-use modeling interface for these advanced problem types that can be used by those with little to no background in these areas.
 It also it contains a wealth of capabilities making it a powerful and convenient tool for advanced users.